DEX3333/Post-Fiat-Evidence-Manifest-Guide/evidence-manifest.md

 Its purpose is to make completed work easier to review, compare, verify, and reuse across the network.

 The manifest does not replace judgment.
-It gives reviewers a consistent way to understand:
+It provides consistency.

 - What the contributor claims they did
 - What evidence supports the claim